Zefile8/Format-Friends/README.md

 If you appreciate my work here, on Garbo format, or on Format Friends, you can support me on Ko-fi.
 _____
+Tools:
-Format Friends installer.py:
-code for the installer modifying Edopro's configs.json file to add the banlists and servers the user ticks.
+- Format Friends installer.py: code for the installer modifying Edopro's configs.json file to add the banlists and servers the user ticks.

-update banlist.py:
-code to update a banlist based on the contents pulled from Edopro decklists.
+- update banlist.py: code to update a banlist based on the contents pulled from Edopro decklists.

-update mappings.py:
-code to grab new IDs from mappings.json from Edopro and automatically applying ID updates to a banlist.
+- update mappings.py: code to grab new IDs from mappings.json from Edopro and automatically applying ID updates to a banlist.
 _____
 Also check:
 - https://formatfriendsygo.wixsite.com/formatfriendsygo